ericsonga/TeacherCSP/_sources/CSPTurtleDecisions/decTurtle.rst

    :feedback_c: Each iteration of the loop draws one peak and there are 4 peaks per row.
 There is room for 4 rows so the answer is 4 * 4 = 16.
    :feedback_d: This would try to draw on the line below the end of the drawing area.

-   What value should you use for range in line 10 to complete the pattern to fill the drawing space?
+   What value should you use for range in line 17 in the program above (td_pattern) to complete the pattern to fill the drawing space?

 Modify the code above to draw a different pattern.
 Try turning changing the direction of every turn, what does that do?